Sections

 Past treatment

-What meds you’ve tried, what dose, how long, why you stopped.
-Same for therapy.
-“Zoloft 50mg for three months, made me numb” tells me more in ten seconds than a generic “antidepressants didn’t work.”
+What meds you tried, what dose, how long, why you stopped.
+“Zoloft 50mg for three months, made me numb” tells me more in ten seconds than a vague “antidepressants didn’t work.”

 Also think about what you want out of treatment.
 Not in a vision-board way.
 In a concrete way.
-“I want to be able to leave the house without rehearsing the drive.”
+“I want to leave the house without rehearsing the drive.”
 “I want to stop crying at my desk.”
 “I want sex to not feel like a chore.”
-Specific targets give us something to measure against in three months when you’re trying to figure out whether things are actually better or whether you’ve just adapted to a slightly different bad.
+Specific targets give us something to actually measure against in three months, when we’re trying to figure out whether things are genuinely better or whether you’ve just adapted to a slightly different bad and started calling it normal.

 The medication conversation, and what it isn’t

-If we land on a medication, the conversation is going to be longer than you probably expect.
-I’ll tell you what I’m thinking, why I’m thinking it, what the realistic timeline is, what side effects you’re likely to feel in the first two weeks, which ones to call about, and how long before we’re going to know whether it’s working.
-For SSRIs that’s usually four to six weeks at a real dose.
-For sleep meds it’s faster.
-For mood stabilizers it’s a longer arc with labs.
+If we land on medication, the conversation is going to be longer than you probably expect.
+I’ll tell you what I’m thinking, why I’m thinking it, what the realistic timeline is, what side effects you’re likely to feel in the first two weeks, which ones to call about, and how long before we’ll know whether it’s working.
+For an SSRI (selective serotonin reuptake inhibitor, the most commonly prescribed antidepressant class, includes Zoloft, Lexapro, Prozac, Celexa) that’s usually four to six weeks at a real dose.
+For sleep medications it’s faster.
+For mood stabilizers it’s a longer arc with blood tests along the way.

-What you’re not going to get is a prescription handed across the desk as you stand up.
-If meds are part of the plan, they’re part of a plan, with a follow-up date and a way to reach me if something feels off.
-The dose-finding part is where most of the work happens, and it requires us both showing up.
+What you’re not going to get is a prescription handed across the desk as you stand up to leave.
+If meds are part of the plan, they’re part of a plan, with a follow up date and a way to reach me if something feels off.
+Finding the right dose is where the real tuning happens, and I need you telling me what is happening between visits.

-And sometimes I won’t recommend medication at all on the first visit.
-If what you’re describing sounds like grief, or burnout, or a situational reaction to something that’s actively happening, the medication might be a worse answer than working the situation.
-I’ll tell you that out loud.
-People sometimes feel dismissed by it, and I understand why, but a Lexapro prescription for what’s actually a marriage problem is not me helping you.
-It’s me getting you out of my office.
+Sometimes I won’t recommend medication on the first visit at all.
+If what you’re describing sounds like grief, or burnout, or a fully situational response to something that’s actively happening, the medication might be the wrong answer and working the situation might be the right one.
+I’ll tell you that out loud, and you can take it or leave it.
+Some people feel dismissed by it, and I get why, but a Lexapro prescription for what’s actually a marriage problem isn’t me helping you, it’s me getting you out of my way.
+Which is exactly the move you came to a psychiatrist to avoid having done to you for the eighth time.

 Follow-up, telehealth, and what the next six months look like

-After the first visit, the cadence depends on what we started.
+After the first visit, the frequency depends on what we started.
 If we started a medication, I want to see you in two to four weeks.
-After that, every four to six weeks until we’re stable, then every two to three months for maintenance.
+After that, every four to six weeks until you’re in a calmer stretch, then every two to three months for maintenance.
 If we didn’t start anything and we’re watching to see how things move, six weeks is reasonable.
 If you’re in active crisis, weekly until you’re not.

-Telehealth versus in-person.
-Most of what I do works fine over video, and for a lot of people it’s the difference between getting care and not getting care.
-I have patients I’ve never met in person who are doing well after two years.
-The exception is the first visit for anything that involves a controlled substance like a stimulant for ADHD.
-Otherwise, pick whichever one makes you more likely to show up.
-The best appointment is the one you keep.
+Telehealth versus in person, the short answer is most of this works fine over video, and for a lot of guys it’s the difference between getting care and not getting care.
+People have done well on video for years without ever sitting in the same room as me.
+The exception is the first visit for anything that involves a controlled substance like a stimulant for ADHD, which still needs to be in person for federal reasons.
+Otherwise, pick whichever one you’re actually going to keep.
+If you need to reschedule, reschedule before you disappear on it.